-The international festival CONTEXT.
+The international festival Context.
 Diana Vishneva provides access to the best practices of contemporary dance.
-Each year the festival brings world premieres, unique collaborations, and critically acclaimed productions created by both recognized and emerging choreographers to the Russian audience.
-The festival also features documentary film screenings and a broad educational programme.
+Each year the festival presents world premieres, unique collaborations and critically acclaimed productions created by both recognized and emerging choreographers to the Russian audience.
+The festival also features documentary film screenings and an intensive parallel programme.

 «A new festival of modern choreography appeared in Moscow and immediately threatened to overshadow all similar projects, as it was inspired by Diana Vishneva herself — this prima ballerina is a real expert in contemporary choreography like no other of her academic colleagues» — Tatyana Kuznetsova, Kommersant newspaper

 The founder and art director of the festival is Diana Vishneva — a ballet dancer who easily “speaks” the language of the greatest ballet innovators of the XX-XXI centuries, from Martha Graham and Maurice Béjart to Mats Ek and Alexei Ratmansky.
 In 2013 she came up with the idea of a festival, later given the name Context.
 Diana Vishneva, that could become a laboratory where both Russian and international choreographers could show their creative writings and working methods to each other and to a wider audience.